 Watching a sunrise or sunset.
 Keep an eye open, you never know what you will see or hear, from the majestic bald eagle, osprey, blue heron, loon, robin, blue jay, or woodpecker.

 With a lake like Rice Lake, there are all kinds of fish species as well, from turtles, frogs, toads, and minnows.

 Fish include Perch, Rock Bass, Bluegill, Sunfish, Crappie, Brown Bullhead, Carp, Lake Herring, Large Mouth Bass, Small Mouth Bass, Walleye, and Muskie.
 So keep your eyes and ears open, you never know what you’ll catch.

 Make this year your trophy fishing year for Muskie, Bass, Walleye, Blue Gill, Perch, and Crappie.

 Rice Lake is very popular for its excellent Walleye fishing.
 You can find Walleye in the lake throughout the year, but spring and fall are typically the best seasons.
 You can hire a guide to help you choose the best jigging rod for walleye, right tackle, techniques, and fishing spots.

 You can find Walleye in the shallower water during the spring, often near areas with gravel or rocks.
 But, during the fall, Walleye move to the deeper end of the lake.

 Warsaw Caves Fishing

 The best way to enjoy fishing at the Warsaw Caves is by paddling a boat or a canoe downstream along the Indian River.
-There are many access points for boats on the river.
-Some of them even have boat ramps that allow you to launch your boat right there.
+There are many access points for boats and some of them have boat ramps that let you launch your boat right there.

-The ideal weather to fish at Warsaw Caves Conservation Area is from May to October.
-The water levels are high enough for boats.
+The ideal weather to fish at Warsaw Caves Conservation Area is from May to October as the water levels are high enough for boats.
 But, the river flow can vary throughout the season.
 So, check for any changes in water levels before starting your trip.